 Carcinogenicity studies in mice and rats have been carried out on ritonavir.
-In male mice, at levels of 50, 100 or 200 mg/kg/day, there was a dose dependent increase in the incidence of both adenomas and combined adenomas and carcinomas in the liver.
+In male mice, at levels of 50, 100 or 200 mg per kg per day, there was a dose dependent increase in the incidence of both adenomas and combined adenomas and carcinomas in the liver.
 Based on AUC measurements, the exposure at the high dose was approximately 0.3-fold for males that of the exposure in humans with the recommended therapeutic dose (600 mg twice-daily).
 There were no carcinogenic effects seen in females at the dosages tested.
 The exposure at the high dose was approximately 0.6-fold for the females that of the exposure in humans.
-In rats dosed at levels of 7, 15 or 30 mg/kg/day there were no carcinogenic effects.
+In rats dosed at levels of 7, 15 or 30 mg per kg per day there were no carcinogenic effects.
 In this study, the exposure at the high dose was approximately 6% that of the exposure in humans with the recommended therapeutic dose.
 Based on the exposures achieved in the animal studies, the significance of the observed effects is not known.
-However, ritonavir was found to be negative for mutagenic or clastogenic activity in a battery of in in vitro and in vivo assays including the Ames bacterial reverse mutation assay using S. typhimurium and E. coli, the mouse lymphoma assay, the mouse micronucleus test and chromosomal aberration assays in human lymphocytes.